secxena/Harp0/docs/PRIVACY_GATEWAY.md

    * Detection of secrets → block or local only.
    * Normal prompts → allow external providers.

+> **Status:** Users can edit routing, thresholds, and a custom literal-redaction list via the new privacy button in the chat header; settings persist to `privacy-policy.yaml` and invalidate the runtime cache automatically.

 ---

 ### 5.4 Redaction & Mapping